 If you are not a member, and you are not currently able or eligible to join the SoA, you can still contact us with a burning query.
 One of our administrators will do their best to respond as quickly as possible, either answering your query or pointing you in the right direction.

-Unfortunately, the advisors must prioritise the questions of more than eleven thousand SoA members, and we cannot offer in-depth advice to non-members.
+Unfortunately, the advisors must prioritise the questions of over 12,000 SoA members, and we cannot offer in-depth advice to non-members.

 Not a member?
 Join today

 Of course.
 It is often helpful to let us know that you have an agent.
 You may also wish to inform them that you are seeking our advice, but it is absolutely not necessary.